Cargill Cocoa and Chocolate

 In principle, no warehouse employees are required to work in the low oxygen environment.
 Fully automated VNA/AGVs (very narrow aisle automated vehicles) will transport the cocoa internally.

-This automation leads to both efficiency-savings and reduces the risk of human error, making the warehouses a good investment for Cargill.
+This automation leads to efficiency savings and reduces the risk of human error, making the warehouses a good investment for Cargill.
 "Naturally, we don't want to price ourselves out of the market with hugely expensive warehouses.
 With DSV we have used an automation concept that has been around for a while in a very innovative way," says Gijs Vorstman.

 Site manager Remco Innemee, DSV Solutions, is happy with the collaboration between Cargill and DSV:

-"The combination of new legislation relating to cocoa product storage and both parties' focus on fire prevention has resulted in an extremely innovative warehouse," says Remco.
+"The combination of new legislation relating to cocoa product storage and both parties' focus on fire prevention has resulted in an extremely safe and efficient logistics operation," says Remco.

-The warehouses have been running smoothly since opening, without a flame in sight.
-So rest assured – your chocolate is in safe hands.
+The warehouses have been running smoothly from the start, without a flame in sight.
+Dangerous goods can take on many forms, but with DSV, cocoa is in safe hands.

 About Cargill Cocoa & Chocolate

 Cargill Cocoa & Chocolate provides stability in the dynamic world of cocoa.
-Their impressive infrastructure and organization in the cocoa bean producing countries allow them to buy high quality beans, essential to produce the finest chocolate and cocoa ingredients.
+Their impressive infrastructure and organization in the cocoa bean producing countries allows the company to buy high quality beans, essential to produce the finest chocolate and cocoa ingredients.
 Expertise in processing, supply chain management, market information and technical services complement the package of ingredients that Cargill offers to the food industries of the world.